GLOOMDOWN HEIGHTS, ONE MILE

 Willis was on his way to his ex-wife’s home to spend time with his kids and take them trick-or-treating Halloween night.
 It was a tradition he began when the twins were just two years old, he had never missed it and was not about to now.
 Fortunately, there was a gas station open just on the edge of town.
 Willis pulled in, got out of his car and started taking the gas cap off.
 “I can do that for you, sir.”
 Startled, Willis turned to see the biggest man he had ever seen who was all of seven feet tall and rather ugly at that.
 Willis stared up at the strange man’s face and wondered where the heck he came from, he had not seen or heard him approach.
 “My name is Frank.
 You just get on back in your car and relax.
 Oh!
 And welcome to Gloomdown.
 Hope you enjoy your stay.”

 “Yes, yes, well I wasn’t planning on staying.
-I just need a fill up,” a confused and nervous Willis muttered with his elbow held high and face turned up, as Frank took his arm and escorted him back to the driver’s door.
+I just need a fill-up,” a confused and nervous Willis muttered with his elbow held high and face turned up, as Frank took his arm and escorted him back to the driver’s door.
 Willis got in and kept staring up at Frank with a shocked gaze.
 Willis listened to the gas gurgling as the tank was filled.
 When he saw Frank coming back he got out his wallet to pay.
 “Oh!
 No need for that, sir!”
 Willis jumped and the wallet flew up then landed in his lap.
 Frank’s face, almost as wide as the car window appeared suddenly.
 “We do not charge our guests.
-Everything is free in Gloomdown Heights.
+Everything is free in Gloomdown Heights during the Halloween season.
 The hotel is just a block down on your right.”
 Willis spoke nervously, “Oh, thank you, but, I am not staying ….”
 He turned to thank Frank, but the man was gone.
 “Strange … strange man,” he muttered.

 Willis laughed louder.
 “You are a ghost, for crying out loud!
 Get over it, Bram.”
 Bram shivered and faded out.